harshithak15/harshithak15/README.md

 ### About Me 🤓

-- 🎓 Masters in Computer Science graduate with a passion for DevOps and Cloud.
+- 🎓 Masters in Computer Science graduate with 3 years of experience in DevOps and Cloud, driven by a passion for automation, cloud technologies, and infrastructure as code.
 - 🏆 Certified as AWS Solution Architect Associate (AWS-SAA) & Terraform Associate - 003
  [credly-badge](https://www.credly.com/users/harshithak15)
 - 🔍 Constantly exploring tools to enhance software delivery in the fast-paced DevOps world.